GovSec,Washington DC

 Event Overview

-The 2026 GovSec Summit: Hosted by GovInfoSecurity brings together federal and public-sector CISOs to examine how cyber leadership is evolving as disruption becomes the steady state, not the exception.
-By 2026, agencies are no longer responding to isolated cyber threats and incidents.
-Instead, they are governing cyber risk amid continuous policy change, persistent adversarial pressure, expanding supply-chain exposure, rapid AI adoption, and sustained workforce strain.
+The 2026 GovSec Summit USA by GovInfoSecurity, brings together 100+ federal and public-sector CISOs and senior cyber leaders to discuss how cyber leadership is changing as disruption becomes routine.
+Agencies are no longer responding to isolated incidents, but managing ongoing cyber risk amid policy shifts, persistent threats, and operational strain.

 Dr. Meghan Hollis-Peel